sortedcord/osuBgTool/README.md

 ```

 I have deliberately added delays between each step so that you guys know what all is happening and what you need to do ~~Plus it looks cool~~...

+**Warning**: Not compatible with storyboards.
+In case the storyboard images of a map are in its root directory, they might get deletd and hence, cannot be recovered so you might have to download the map again.